Electronics Reliability Engineer III

 - Coordinating reliability tasks, managing support personnel, and representing JPL while interfacing with customers to support successful reliability assurance activities for a project.

 - Bachelor’s degree in electrical engineering, or related technical discipline with typically a minimum of 6 years of related experience; master’s degree in similar disciplines with a minimum of 4 years of related experience; or PhD in similar disciplines with a minimum of 2 years of related experience.

-- Experience and knowledge in circuit analyses including, but not limited to electronic parts-stress analysis (EPSA), worst-case circuit analysis (WCA), single-event effects analysis (SEEA), and failure modes, effects, and criticality analysis (FMECA).
+- Knowledge in circuit analyses including electronic parts-stress analysis (EPSA), worst-case circuit analysis (WCA), single-event effects analysis (SEEA), and failure modes, effects, and criticality analysis (FMECA).

-- Knowledge and expertise of one, or more, of the following circuit technologies: analog, digital, mixed signal, or RF.
+- Experience with of one of the following circuit technologies: analog, digital, mixed signal, or RF.

 - Experience applying advanced principles, theories and concepts in reliable circuit, subsystem, and systems design.

 - Ability to participate as technical lead and subject matter expert on multidisciplinary teams.

 - Experienced at leading a task and managing its execution.